Iran, powers hold 'substantive' nuclear talks; U.S., Iranians meet

 Khamenei and other Iranian officials have often made clear that they could not accept any such cuts in nuclear capacities.
 The trick will be devising compromises that powerful constituencies on both sides can live with.

-Diplomats privately acknowledge that the nuclear programme is now too far advanced, and too much a cornerstone of Iran's national pride, for Tehran to agree to scrap it entirely.
+Diplomats privately acknowledge that the nuclear program is now too far advanced, and too much a cornerstone of Iran's national pride, for Tehran to agree to scrap it entirely.

 But while Iran may keep a limited enrichment capacity, the West will insist on guarantees that mean any attempt to build a nuclear bomb would take long enough for it to be detected and stopped, possibly with military action.

-Israel, which called the November deal a "historic mistake" because it did not dismantle its arch-enemy's enrichment programme, made its position clear ahead of the Vienna talks.
+Israel, which called the November deal a "historic mistake" because it did not dismantle its arch-enemy's enrichment program, made its position clear ahead of the Vienna talks.

 "We are giving a chance for (a) diplomatic solution on condition that it provides a comprehensive and satisfactory solution that doesn't leave Iran with a nuclear breakout capability," Strategic Affairs Minister Yuval Steinitz said.